WildaSoftware/Feedybacky/README.md

 `screenshotMethod` - optional parameter for setting a screenshot method.
 Default value is `html2canvas` and it uses HTML2Canvas library for taking a screenshot from whole page.
 There are situations in which this method would cause errors, simply does not work (for example on Safari) or the user should has choice of what window should be perpetuated.
 For such cases, `mediaDevice` method could be set what uses appropriate browser's media mechanism.

 `allowScreenshotModification` - optional parameter for enabling a screenshot modification tool.
 If it is on and the screenshot checkbox is checked, the appropriate button is visible and allows to precapture a screenshot of an actual screen and mark interesting places on it.
 Then the resulted screenshot will be enhanced by these drawings.
 Default value is `true`.

+`availableMessageTypes` - optional parameter with array of allowed message types for the requesting user.
+The message is not limited to text - available options are `text` and `voice`.
+There is possibility to select all of them or just some.
+Default value is `['text']`.
+The maximum length for `voice` message is set to 10 seconds.

+`activeMessageType` - optional parameter for selecting a first, default message type.
+It has to be present in `availableMessageTypes` array.
+Otherwise or by default the value is set to first element of `availableMessageTypes` array (mostly `text`).

 ### Methods ###